Why Hire Los Angeles Personal Injury Lawyer for your Personal Injury Claims?

 California Statute of Limitations For Personal Injury Claims

 According to Sections 335.1 and 340 of California’s Code of Civil Procedure, a person who has suffered bodily injuries as a result of an accident must generally file a lawsuit within 2 years after the accident.
 In some special cases, if the person didn't immediately find out about their injuries, then it's two years after finding out about their injuries.
 For example, some internal injuries may not be immediately apparent after an accident.
 If an injury is discovered by your physician 10 months after the accident, that's where the clock starts ticking.
+That's why it's important that you work alongside your Personal Injury Lawyer in Los Angeles to help you.

-Like in any lawsuit, documentation is key to prove your claim.
+Like in any lawsuit, documentation is key to proving your claim.
 All supporting documentation provided by your medical professional that helps support your legal claim will make your case stronger to prove in court.
 Personal injury claims that are poorly documented and/or filed outside their statute of limitations can backfire.
 The lawyer for the defendants can file a countersuit and make you pay for legal fees.

 Damages Cap on Personal Injury Cases Filed in Los Angeles